CommanderQuazar/CommanderQuazar/README.md

 ### What I'm Currently Working On

-Currently design a complete home management system via Raspberry Pi.
+Currently designing a complete home management system via Raspberry Pi.
 Subsystems include a security system, light controllers, backup power for essential home functionality, and all tied into make sketchy virtual assistant named Thrawn.

 Since the school year was online I was able to code whenever, so I designed a program called ZOOMer that automates launching/closing